cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 <figure><img src="../../.gitbook/assets/image (741).png" alt=""><figcaption>Image 4: Setting up the Source Tab</figcaption></figure>

 {% hint style="info" %}
-When working with real-time sync sources, you'll notice an extra tab for Listener configurations.
+When working with real-time sync sources, you'll notice an extra tab for Listener configuration.
 The adjustments you make here directly influence the **Listener Config** table.
 Navigate through the options and set up as needed.
 For more info, see the [Listener Config](../supported-real-time-sync-stream-sources/) and [Sync Source](../supported-data-sync-sources/) pages.
 {% endhint %}

 <figure><img src="../../.gitbook/assets/image (693).png" alt=""><figcaption></figcaption></figure>